imDMK/SpentTime/README.md

 # FAQ
 ### **Q: What are the available placeholder formats?**
-**A:** At the moment there are currently 2 placeholders available:
+**A:** At the moment there is currently one placeholder available:
-* `%spent-time%` - Displays the value in milliseconds of the player's time spent.
-* `%spent-time-formatted%` - Displays the converted value in human-readable (e.g. 10h 30m) of the player's spent time.
+* `%spent-time%` - Displays the converted value in human-readable (e.g. 10h 30m) of the player's spent time.

 #### **Q: What are the notification types?**
 **A:** CHAT, ACTIONBAR, TITLE, SUBTITLE, DISABLED